CP1401/Practicals/prac_04/README.md

 ## Logic Exercise

-There are three boxes which each contains two marbles:
+There are three boxes, which each contain two marbles:

 - one has two white,
 - one has two black, and
 - one has one white and one black marble.

-Each of the boxes also is labeled as to its contents, but the labels have been swapped around and each label is _incorrect_.
+Each of the boxes also is labeled as to its contents, but the labels have been swapped around and each label is _ incorrect_.
 What is the fewest number of marbles you could remove from the boxes and look at in order to definitely determine the contents of all three boxes?

-*Note*: This is a very interesting exercise, and one you might not get correct without thinking about it carefully (of course).
+**Note**: This is a very interesting exercise, and one you might not get correct without thinking about it carefully (of course).
-*Hint*: Make sure you are using all the information you have been provided with, and think about which is the best choice to start with.
+**Hint**: Make sure you are using all the information you have been provided with, and think about which is the best choice to start with.

 # Python Coding - Repetition Structures